Cultural appropriation: Exploitation

-For some members of the South Asian community, the wearing of a bindi dot as a decorative item by a non-Hindu can be seen as cultural appropriation.

-Fashion

 Cultural appropriation is controversial in the fashion industry, with critics contending that some trends commercialise and cheapen the heritage of indigenous cultures.
 There is debate about whether designers and fashion houses understand the history behind the clothing they appropriate from other cultures, and whether appropriating constitutes a violation of the appropriated-from cultures' shared intellectual property without consent, acknowledgement, or compensation.
-According to Minh-Ha T. Pham, writing for The Atlantic, accusations of cultural appropriation in fashion are often countered with claims of cultural appreciation instead.